-In2scienceUK is incredibly honoured and thrilled to be honored with the UK’s most prestigious business award — the Queen’s Award for Enterprise.
+In2scienceUK is incredibly honoured and thrilled to be honored with the UK’s most prestigious business award — the Queen’s Awards for Enterprise.

-The Queen’s Award recognises those who play a role in creating an inclusive and compassionate society by supporting socially disadvantaged individuals to develop their skills and chances of finding work.
-At In2scienceUK, we are delighted to have received the award and will wear the badge with proud the next five years.
+The Queen’s Awards recognises those who play a role in creating an inclusive and compassionate society by supporting socially disadvantaged individuals to develop their skills and chances of finding work.
+At In2scienceUK, we are delighted to have received the award and will wear the badge with pride.
 Read the full Press Release below:

 In2ScienceUK’s mission is to promote social mobility and diversity in science, technology, engineering and maths.
 They do this through a high impact programme that empowers young people from low-income and disadvantaged backgrounds to gain practical insight and opportunities into the STEM sector.
 The charity has been honoured with a Queen’s Award of Enterprise for Promoting Opportunity through social mobility, the highest achievement for British businesses.